Encoding

 1. Let item be the result of reading from input.

-2. If item is end-of-queue, then:
+2. If item is end-of-queue:

 1. Convert output into a byte sequence.

-2. If output is non-empty, then:
+2. If output is not empty:

 2. Enqueue chunk into encoder’s transform.